-This item rates the child/youth's and/or family's access to and participation in cultural tradition, rituals and practices, including the celebration of culturally specific holidays such as Kwanza, Dia de los Muertos, Yom Kippur, Quinceanera, etc. This also may include daily activities that are culturally specific (e.g., wearing a hijab, praying toward Mecca at specific times, eating a specific diet, access to media), and traditions and activities to include newer cultural identities.
+This item rates the child's and/or family's access to and participation in cultural tradition, rituals and practices, including the celebration of culturally specific holidays such as Kwanza, Dia de los Muertos, Yom Kippur, Quinceanera, etc. This also may include daily activities that are culturally specific (e.g., wearing a hijab, praying toward Mecca at specific times, eating a specific diet, access to media), and traditions and activities to include newer cultural identities.

-- 0 No current need; no need for action or intervention.
-Child/youth and/or family are consistently practice their chosen traditions and rituals consistent with their cultural identity. - 1 Identified need requires monitoring, watchful waiting, or preventive activities.
-Child/youth and/or family are generally practice their chosen traditions and rituals consistent with their cultural identity; however, they sometimes experience some obstacles to the performance of these practices. - Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning.
-Child/youth and/or family experience significant barriers and are sometimes prevented from practicing their chosen traditions and rituals consistent with their cultural identity. - Problems are dangerous or disabling; requires immediate and/or intensive action.
-Child/youth and/or family are unable to practice their chosen traditions and rituals consistent with their cultural identity.
+- 0 No evidence of any needs; no need for action. - Child and/or family are consistently practice their chosen traditions and rituals consistent with their cultural identity.

+- What holidays does the family celebrate? - What traditions are important to the family? - Does the family fear discrimination for practicing their traditions and rituals? - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - Child and/or family are generally practice their chosen traditions and rituals consistent with their cultural identity; however, they sometimes experience some obstacles to the performance of these practices. - Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Child and/or family experience significant barriers and are sometimes prevented from practicing their chosen traditions and rituals consistent with their cultural identity. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+Child and/or family are unable to practice their chosen traditions and rituals consistent with their cultural identity.